Tight Bounds on the Smallest Eigenvalue of the Neural Tangent Kernel for Deep ReLU Networks: NTK Matrix with a Single Wide Layer

 In a nutshell, Theorem \ref{thm:empirical_Jacobian} shows (in a quantitative way) that the spectrum of the NTK matrix is bounded away from zero.
 The requirements on the network architecture are mild: \emph{(i)} existence of a wide layer with $\tilde{\Omega}(N)$ neurons, and \emph{(ii)} absence of exponential bottlenecks before the wide layer.
 This last condition means that after the wide layer(s), the widths of the network need not have any relation with each other, thus can scale differently.
-This is a more general setting than the one considered in \cite{QuynhICML2019,QuynhICML2017,QuynhMarco2020} where the network contains a single wide layer, and then it is followed by a pyramidal shape (i.e. the widths are non-increasing towards the output layer).
+This is a more general setting than the one considered in \citep{QuynhICML2019,QuynhICML2017,QuynhMarco2020} where the network has a single wide layer, which is then followed by a pyramidal shape (i.e. the widths are non-increasing towards the output layer).
+Here, the pyramidal constraint is not needed.